isomerpages/mol-services/_government-services/06e-family-finances.md

       <label class="tab-label" for="dps-101">What is DPS?</label>
       <div class="tab-content">
 <p><b>Dependants’ Protection Scheme (DPS)</b> is an affordable term life insurance that covers insured CPF members in the event of death, terminal illness, or total permanent disability.</p>

+<p>If you belong to the ‘sandwich generation’ with young children and elderly parents to care for, DPS provides basic financial protection for your family.
+DPS is currently solely administered by <a target="_blank" href="https://www.greateasternlife.com/sg/en/personal-insurance/our-products/life-insurance/dependants-protection-scheme.html">Great Eastern Life</a> directly.</p>
 <table>
 <thead>
   <tr>